WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

 -   Default value: `true`

 For the `flex` layout type only, determines display of the orientation control in the block toolbar.

+### layout.allowCustomContentSize

+-   Type: `boolean`
+-   Default value: `true`

+For the `constrained` layout type only, determines display of the custom content and wide size controls in the block sidebar.

 ## multiple